Crypto

 Q4 20250.012%About $81

-If you hold a short position, you receive funding payments instead of paying them.
-Holding shorts in a bull market can generate funding income, but it also exposes you to the risk of position losses.
+Q1 20260.010%About $67Source: Coinglass funding rate history If you hold a short position, funding may be paid to you instead.
+Shorting in a bull market can generate funding income, but it also leaves you exposed to losses if price keeps rising

-When forced liquidation occurs, Binance, Bybit, and OKX all charge a liquidation fee equal to 0.5% of the position's notional value.
+Liquidation Fees — The Most Painful Cost When forced liquidation occurs, Binance, Bybit, and OKX all charge a liquidation fee equal to 0.5% of the position's notional value.
+Example:

-Conditions: $75,000 BTC position, 10% margin = $7,500, 10x leverage, held for one month with no liquidation
+Real-World Cost Comparison Across Exchanges — Same-Conditions Simulation Conditions: $75,000 BTC position, 10% margin = $7,500, 10x leverage, held for one month with no liquidation | Item | Binance | Bybit | OKX |

 Entry (market)$3.75$4.13$3.75